 Teletherapy has shown to have similar results to in-person therapy for many different issues.
 Your therapist will be able to provide the same space for you to process, share and explore.
 However, there are some limitations, such as EMDR therapy and some forms of somatic therapy that work better in person.

-Teletherapy is not appropriate for severe psychiatric illness or for someone who is in danger to themselves or others.
+Teletherapy is not appropriate for severe psychiatric illness or for someone who is a danger to themselves or others.
 Should you be experiencing severe symptoms, suicidal or homocidal thoughts, your therapist will recommend in-person therapy or more appropriate services.